CoLRev-Environment/colrev/colrev/packages/springer_link/README.md

     - Social Sciences
     - Statistics
     - Water

 - `language:` please use country codes, e.g. "de" for "Germany".
 - `year:` e.g. 2024.
 - `type:` limit search to Book or Journal (case sensitive!).

 Each constraint that appears in your request will be automatically ANDed with all the others.

 ℹ️ Restriction: The format of Springer_Link's output does not produce sufficiently clear information to fill in every CoLRev field.
-Disparities, e.g. in the definition of content types(=="ENTRYTYPES" in CoLRev), may lead to ambigous information about a paper, its type or its venue.
+Disparities, e.g. in the definition of content types(=="ENTRYTYPES" in CoLRev), may lead to ambiguous information about a paper, its type or its venue.
 To prevent misinformation, papers will be marked as `miscellaneous`, if the publication type is not determinable.
 Furthermore, the Field regarding books, such as address are not supported by Springers Nature.

 ## Links